 - Flooring: Choose from hardwood, manufactured hardwood, laminate, vinyl, carpeting, or ceramic tile.
 Mix and match textures for a designer appearance.

 - Countertops: Pair your bath and kitchen countertops with similar color and veining.
 Ask about natural stone, manufactured quartz and affordable laminates, and even concrete.

 - Heating and cooling: Talk to our HVAC engineers about energy-efficient options such as high-efficiency furnaces and the latest whole-home air conditioning units.
-Heat pumps, hybrid water heaters and even solar can be included to your custom home.
+Heat pumps, hybrid water heaters, and even solar can be included.

 Can I Custom Build in a New Neighborhood?

-While we do buy land to develop, you may want to consider the custom homes that we create in established neighborhoods.
+While we do buy land to develop, keep in mind that our custom homes in Iowa City exist within established neighborhoods.
 Older neighborhoods often have the local infrastructure that appeals to many families such as schools and shopping.
 If you have a location in mind, we can work with you to purchase the lot you desire and create a custom home that fits with the neighborhood and helps breathe new life into older areas of town.

 Did you find an older home that appeals but needs rehabilitation?
 We can apply our custom home-building skills to such a unique project.
 Custom means that you call the shots.

 How Long Will I Have to Wait to Move In?

 Time can vary depending on how unique a project you bring to us.
 If you select a home that is in progress and simply add your own finishes, you can be moving into your house in just about four months.
 If you are starting the process from scratch, it can take up to 16 months to obtain the land, create the design and construct the home.
 Consider some of the time-consuming steps and which ones you want to include on your build: